Fall 2025 Events & Programming Overview

 “Opposite of Cheating” Book Groups

 CATL is sponsoring discussion groups around the book The Opposite of Cheating: Teaching for Integrity in the Age of AI by Tricia Bertram Gallant and David A. Rettinger.
-More information and the sign-up form for reading groups will be shared early in the semester.
-In the meantime, you can visit the UW-Green Bay Library website for free eBook access.
+Review more about the book groups and sign up today!
+You can also visit the UW-Green Bay Library website for free eBook access

 “Eat & Educate” Series

 CATL and GBIT will continue their “Eat and Educate” series on AI, offering opportunities to learn, share, and connect through practical strategies, tools, and ideas to make your work easier.
-Details on upcoming sessions will be communicated via email, Teach Tuesday, and the Log.
+This fall will include three sessions, each focusing on a different way AI is being used across campus.
+Review the fall schedule for the Eat & Educate series and read Teach Tuesday for details on upcoming sessions.

 “Teaching with AI” Course